 Your healthcare provider will examine your shoulder and ask about your injury or activities.
 You may need any of the following:

-- Blood tests: You may need blood drawn to check for infection.
-Healthcare providers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.
+- Blood tests may be done to check for infection.
+Healthcare providers may also check for other causes of your bursitis, such as rheumatoid arthritis.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your shoulder.
-An MRI may show tissue damage or arthritis.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, or MRI may show inflammation of your bursa, tissue damage, or arthritis.
+You may be given contrast liquid to help the tissues in your shoulder show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A fluid culture may be done.
 Healthcare providers use a needle to drain fluid from your bursa.
 The fluid will be sent to a lab and tested for infection.
 Removal of bursa fluid may also help relieve your symptoms.